 The legal system can be scary and confusing for most people, and that fear and confusion is amplified dramatically if you are a person who is already vulnerable or the parent of a child or adult who is vulnerable.
 My team and I are dedicated to providing the highest level of support and understanding to vulnerable people in the legal system, where our role goes beyond the typical role of a lawyer, and extends to becoming an advocate for your rights and equal opportunities.
 Sadly, some of our most vulnerable people are most at risk of being charged with criminal offences, and are then left most unable to defend themselves at trial.

 We ensure that your needs will be taken into account throughout the legal process.
 This means, in effect, that we will completely cater our preparation process to your needs.
 This often means full family involvement, more frequent face-to-face conferences, and a complete shifting of our language so that we say only what we mean and understand that our words will be taken literally.
 We understand sensory needs.
 We can provide fidget tools for conferences and will speak to you, or your family, to see how we can best put you at ease to meet with us.
+We welcome (friendly!) dogs in our meeting room and understand that the presence of your fur-baby may help put you at ease and break the ice.
+We ask you to dress for our meetings however you feel comfortable, and are happy to relax our own dress code as well.
 We ensure we have a fridge full of Dr Pepper before we meet one lovely client – it’s not a huge thing, but the whole team know this man’s drinks preference and seeing his favourite drink hopefully helps him feel at ease.

 We pride ourselves on having the specialist knowledge required to be the best team to assist in these cases and this is confirmed by our receiving the Autism Friendly Award from the National Autistic Society.
 In some cases, because of our experience and understanding of additional needs, we have even identified vulnerabilities in a client that have never been diagnosed, and guided those clients through the assessment and diagnosis process while preparing their legal case.
 In these cases, the families often feel that while the legal case has been traumatic, the diagnosis has been a blessing.